 If you are tired of crowded cities, traffic intensity and rushing around, and you would like to find peace, you should definitely have a look at Turkey’s most beautiful islands.
 Islands in gorgeous resort areas such as the Aegean and Mediterranean offer relaxing holiday opportunities and an abundance of natural beauty.

 Bozcaada is one of the most economic and beautiful islands where you can have holiday in Turkey.
 One of the important resorts that still maintain the nature of Çanakkale, Bozcaada is a special place that includes many boutique hotels and stopover destinations at which you may arrive by ferry services.
-Aya Yorgi Bay, Cape Polente, Greek and Turkish neighborhoods, vineyards, and unspoilt sandy beaches provide wonderful summer holidays.
+Aya Yorgi Bay, Cape Polente, Greek and Turkish neighborhoods, vineyards, and unspoiled sandy beaches provide wonderful summer holidays.

 Gökçeada, which is the biggest island of Turkey, is a green piece of land where you can arrive by ferries from Çanakkale.
 Gökçeada is one of the rare islands of the world where you can find drinking water, cultivation of oil, and organic farming in one place.